-Inside the Lincoln Project’s Secrets, Side Deals and Scandals
+Inside the Lincoln Project’s secrets, side deals and scandals

 If liberals viewed the Lincoln Project’s mission as noble, the four Republicans who started it had long been practitioners of bare-knuckled political brawling.

-Wilson was a longtime GOP strategist known for producing jagged attack ads, like one in 2002 that claimed former Sen. Max Cleland, D-Ga., who had lost both legs and his right hand in Vietnam, lacked the courage to defend America against terrorists.
+Wilson was a longtime GOP strategist known for producing jagged attack ads, like one in 2002 that claimed former U.S. Sen. Max Cleland, D-Ga., who had lost both legs and his right hand in Vietnam, lacked the courage to defend America against terrorists.

 The other three were alumni of McCain’s presidential campaigns.
 Weaver is a brooding and mercurial Texan whom McCain nicknamed Sunny.
 Schmidt, played by Woody Harrelson in the movie “Game Change,” championed Sarah Palin as McCain’s vice-presidential nominee in 2008, a decision he later called a mistake.
 He and Weaver are not remembered fondly by the McCain family, judging by a recent tweet from Meghan McCain, the former senator’s daughter, who said that in recent years, “no McCain would have spit on them if they were on fire.”